pauldavidarevalo/4156-TeamProject-2025/README.md

 ## Testing endpoints from first iteration
 To test in postman, open a workspace in postman and select Import -> Select File -> select "Log Analytics Service.postman_collection.json" in the top level of this repo.

-## Client Program
-The client program is located in src/main/java/dev/coms4155/client/LogProcessorClient.java.
-It is a standalone program that can be run anytime the service is deployed to the cloud.
-This client allows the user to upload any amount of new log files and then uses the service to compute analytics on these uploaded logs.
-Three main plots are generated using these analytics:
 ### HTTP Status Codes Count with Health Score
 This plot displays a histogram of the frequency of different status codes from the uploaded logs.
 It also takes the statusCode response from the service and uses it to compute a health score -- a percentage of status codes that were 1xx-3xx out of the total status codes.
 This metrics is added to the plot
 ### Requests per Hour (highlight suspicious hours)